On line entry is now closed and no substitutions can be made on Race Day

 FORGED IN THE FELLS OF NORTHERN ENGLAND IN 2003, INOV-8 IS ONE OF THE WORLD’S LEADING SPORTS FOOTWEAR, CLOTHING AND EQUIPMENT BRANDS

 We are delighted to be sponsoring the iconic Three Peaks Race for a third year.
-The 2017 race was a hugely enjoyable event and we’re eagerly looking forward to our return to Horton-in-Ribblesdale.
-Working alongside Pete Bland Sports, we will be out in force at the 64th annual running of the event, so watch out for us in the start/finish field and up on the peaks.
-Also joining us will be several inov-8 ambassadors, including Victoria Wilkinson, who last year smashed the women’s Three Peaks Race course record in one of best individual performances by a fell runner in the sport’s history.
+The 2018 race was a hugely enjoyable event and we’re eagerly looking forward to our return to Horton-in-Ribblesdale.
+Working alongside Pete Bland Sports, we will be out in force at the 65th annual running of the event, so watch out for us in the start/finish field and up on the peaks.
+Also joining us will be several inov-8 ambassadors, including Victoria Wilkinson, who in 2017 smashed the women’s Three Peaks Race course record in one of best individual performances by a fell runner in the sport’s history.

 Operating in over 60 countries, we pride ourselves on designing high quality, innovative products that deliver best grip and unrivalled performance.
-Our origins and footprints remain firmly etched into the muddy British fells but over the years we have optimized our products to meet the needs of the many terrains we have travelled.
-Later in 2018 we will use all our experiences gained to launch a world-first in the sports footwear market by incorporating the wonder-material graphene into our new running shoes.
-Our graphene-enhanced rubber outsoles will deliver the world’s toughest grip.
-G-SERIES is coming! www.inov-8.com
+Our origins and footprints remain firmly etched into the muddy British fells but over the years we have optimised our products to meet the needs of the many terrains we have travelled.

 Three Peaks Race - The Marathon with Mountains